When it comes to on-page optimization and increasing your conversion rates, you have to place the important things above the fold.

 But being above the fold is not just for on-page optimization.
 You also need to be above the fold when it comes to search engine results.

-People don’t scroll, and are used to clicking on the first result they see, which usually means the top three search results.
-And the sites at the number one position can get nearly 35% of all the clicks.
+People don’t scroll, and they are used to clicking on the first result they see, which usually means the top three search results.
+The site at the number one position can get nearly 35% of all the clicks.

 It’s important to rank high…but ranking high alone is not enough.
 You also have to make your link irresistible.